22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

+This repository is part of an ongoing Responsible AI governance and audit architecture program and will continue to evolve as regulatory, organisational, and risk maturity contexts develop.
+The governance methods represented here are provided for awareness and capability assessment; full operational frameworks are only deployed under formal organisational engagement.

-﻿# Deloitte Australia – LLM-Generated Report Failure (2024)
+ # Deloitte Australia – LLM-Generated Report Failure (2024)
 **Case Study: Missing Governance Controls in LLM-Assisted Content Production**

 ## Overview